-Positive early results in clinical trial of leukaemia vaccineDecember 7th, 2012 in Cancer /
+Positive early results in clinical trial of leukaemia vaccineDecember 7, 2012 in Medicine & Health / Cancer

 Early results of a trial to treat leukaemia with a WT1 DNA vaccine, has shown robust vaccine-specific antibody responses in all vaccinated patients evaluated to date.